soufianeessarhir/httpserver/README.md

 # ABOUT THE PROJECT
--This project is about creating an HTTP server from scratch using standard C++ 98
+- This project is about creating an HTTP server from scratch using standard C++ 98